-Peter Fryar of Key Urban Planning has prepared this clause 4.6 request (the "request") to assist in gaining development consent for 'Construction of an additional eight (8) Industrial Units within approved Strata Lots under DA/829/2018 and associated car parking as part of an existing industrial complex.'
+Peter Fryar of Key Urban Planning has prepared this clause 4.6 request (the "request") to assist in gaining development consent for 'Construction of alterations and additions to an existing dwelling house'.

-The property is known as Lot 11 in DP 748030 No. 29 Leighton Place, Hornsby (the "site").
-The site is located on the northern side of Leighton Place.
+The property is known as Lot 12 in DP 231944 No.1 Dilkera Close, Hornsby (the "site").
+The site is located at the intersection of Dilkera Close and Manor Road.